alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 sudo apt-get install ros-indigo-navigation
 ```

 <br>2.
-CMake 3.1.3 or higher is required.
-(This is a requirement from LOAM package)
+CMake 3.1.3 or higher is required (This is a requirement from LOAM package).
 Update your cmake, see [CMAKE INSTALL](https://askubuntu.com/questions/829310/how-to-upgrade-cmake-in-ubuntu).
-**WARNING**: this command `sudo apt remove cmake` would also remove ros system from your computer
+**WARNING**: this command `sudo apt remove cmake` would also remove ros system from your computer.

 <br>3.
-Eigen3 (This is a requirement from LOAM package, project has been updated and this issues seems to be solved)
+Eigen3, this is a requirement from LOAM package, project has been updated and this issues seems to be solved.
 Could not find a package configuration file provided by "Eigen3" with any of the following names:

     Eigen3Config.cmake